causify-ai/tutorials/class_project_instructions/Projects/CausalML_Project_Description.md

 **Description**

-CausalML is a Python library designed for causal inference and analysis, providing tools to estimate treatment effects and understand the impact of interventions in various domains.
-The library offers features such as:
+CausalML is a Python library designed for causal inference and machine learning, allowing users to estimate the causal effect of treatments or interventions in observational data.
+It provides various algorithms for estimating treatment effects, including uplift modeling and meta-learners.
+CausalML helps in understanding how different variables influence outcomes, making it a powerful tool for decision-making in various domains.

-- **Propensity Score Matching**: Helps in estimating the probability of treatment assignment based on observed covariates.
-- **Causal Forests**: A machine learning approach to estimate heterogeneous treatment effects.
-- **Double Machine Learning**: Combines machine learning with causal inference to control for confounding variables.
-- **Easy Integration**: Works seamlessly with popular libraries like scikit-learn and pandas for data manipulation and modeling.

 ---

-### Project 1: Evaluating the Impact of Online Advertising on Sales
-**Difficulty**: 1 (Easy)
+### Project 1: Customer Retention Analysis (Difficulty: 1 - Easy)

+**Project Objective**
-**Project Objective**: The goal is to estimate the causal effect of an online advertising campaign on product sales.
-Students will analyze how varying levels of ad exposure influence sales figures, optimizing for increased revenue.
+The goal of this project is to identify the causal impact of a promotional campaign on customer retention rates for an e-commerce platform.

-**Dataset Suggestions**: Look for datasets related to e-commerce sales and advertising spend on platforms like Kaggle.

-**Tasks**:
-- **Data Collection**: Gather data on sales, advertising spend, and customer demographics.
-- **Preprocess Data**: Clean and prepare the dataset for analysis, ensuring proper handling of missing values.
-- **Propensity Score Estimation**: Use CausalML to estimate propensity scores for customers exposed to the ad campaign.
+**Dataset Suggestions**
+Utilize datasets from Kaggle related to e-commerce transactions or customer behavior.

+**Tasks**
+- **Data Preparation**: Clean and preprocess the dataset, focusing on customer demographics and transaction history.
+- **Treatment Definition**: Define the treatment variable as participation in the promotional campaign.
-- **Treatment Effect Estimation**: Apply techniques to estimate the average treatment effect on sales.
+- **Causal Effect Estimation**: Use CausalML to apply a suitable uplift modeling technique to estimate the impact of the campaign on retention rates.
-- **Results Interpretation**: Analyze and visualize the results to interpret the impact of advertising on sales.
+- **Analysis**: Interpret the results to understand which customer segments benefited the most from the campaign.
+- **Visualization**: Create visualizations to present the causal effects and segment-specific results.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Explore different customer segments to analyze heterogeneous treatment effects.
-- Compare results with a traditional regression analysis to highlight differences in findings.
+- Compare the results with traditional marketing metrics to understand the added value of causal inference.
+- Extend the analysis to include additional treatments such as discounts or loyalty programs.

 ---

-### Project 2: Analyzing the Effects of a Health Intervention Program
-**Difficulty**: 2 (Medium)

-**Project Objective**: Students will assess the effectiveness of a health intervention program aimed at improving physical activity levels among participants.
-The objective is to quantify the impact of the intervention on health outcomes, such as weight loss or fitness levels.

-**Dataset Suggestions**: Utilize datasets available from open government health portals or health-related Kaggle datasets.

-**Tasks**:
-- **Data Acquisition**: Obtain data on participants, including baseline health metrics and program participation.
-- **Feature Engineering**: Create features indicating participation levels and control for confounding variables.
-- **Causal Forest Implementation**: Use CausalML’s causal forests to estimate heterogeneous treatment effects across different demographics.
-- **Effect Analysis**: Analyze the results to determine the average treatment effect and its significance.
-- **Visualization**: Create visualizations to depict the treatment effects across different subgroups.

-**Bonus Ideas (Optional)**:
-- Investigate the long-term effects of the intervention by analyzing follow-up data.
+### Project 2: Healthcare Treatment Effectiveness (Difficulty: 2 - Medium)

+**Project Objective**
+The objective is to evaluate the causal effect of a new medication on patient recovery rates compared to standard treatment in a healthcare dataset.

+**Dataset Suggestions**
+Look for public health datasets on platforms like Kaggle or government health portals that include patient treatment and recovery information.

+**Tasks**
+- **Data Collection**: Gather and preprocess a dataset containing patient demographics, treatment types, and recovery outcomes.
+- **Define Treatments**: Identify the new medication as one treatment and the standard treatment as another.
+- **Causal Inference**: Implement CausalML methods such as the Propensity Score Matching or Doubly Robust Estimator to estimate treatment effects.
-- Implement a sensitivity analysis to assess the robustness of the treatment effect estimates.
+- **Model Evaluation**: Assess the robustness of the causal estimates using sensitivity analysis.
+- **Reporting**: Summarize findings and create a report that discusses the implications for clinical practice.

+**Bonus Ideas (Optional)**
+- Explore subgroup analyses based on patient demographics to identify differential treatment effects.
+- Implement additional causal models to compare results and validate findings.

 ---

-### Project 3: Understanding the Impact of Educational Programs on Student Performance
-**Difficulty**: 3 (Hard)

-**Project Objective**: This project aims to evaluate the causal impact of a new educational program on student performance metrics, such as test scores.
-The objective is to determine how the program influences learning outcomes and identify factors contributing to its effectiveness.

-**Dataset Suggestions**: Seek educational datasets from open educational resources or Kaggle, focusing on student performance and program participation.

-**Tasks**:
-- **Data Gathering**: Collect data on student demographics, prior performance, and details of the educational program.
-- **Data Cleaning and Preparation**: Preprocess the data, addressing any missing values and ensuring consistency.
-- **Double Machine Learning Application**: Utilize CausalML’s double machine learning framework to control for confounding variables while estimating treatment effects.
+### Project 3: Marketing Campaign Optimization (Difficulty: 3 - Hard)

+**Project Objective**
+The goal is to optimize marketing strategies by estimating the causal effects of various marketing channels on sales performance over time.

+**Dataset Suggestions**
+Utilize datasets from Kaggle that include marketing campaign data, sales figures, and customer engagement metrics.

+**Tasks**
+- **Data Acquisition**: Collect and preprocess a comprehensive dataset that includes multiple marketing channels (e.g., email, social media, TV).
+- **Treatment Assignment**: Define multiple treatments corresponding to different marketing channels.
-- **Causal Effect Estimation**: Estimate the causal impact of the educational program on student performance using advanced causal inference techniques.
+- **Causal Analysis**: Use advanced CausalML techniques such as Meta-Learners (e.g., X-learner, T-learner) to estimate the causal impact of each channel on sales.
-- **Reporting and Visualization**: Generate detailed reports and visualizations to present findings, emphasizing the program's effectiveness.
+- **Optimization Strategy**: Develop a strategy to allocate resources across channels based on estimated causal effects to maximize sales.
+- **Validation**: Validate the findings using cross-validation techniques or out-of-sample testing.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Analyze the effects of the program across different subjects or grade levels to identify specific areas of impact.
-- Conduct a comparative analysis with other educational programs to evaluate relative effectiveness.

----

-These projects will provide hands-on experience with causal inference techniques using CausalML, enhancing students' understanding of causal analysis in real-world scenarios.
+- Implement a simulation study to assess the stability of the causal estimates under varying conditions.
+- Compare the results with traditional marketing ROI calculations to highlight the advantages of causal inference approaches.